Queen Seondeok of Silla: Croaking Frogs and Jade Gate

+This story is recorded in the Samguk yusa.

 Near the banks of the Seongjin river in the capital city, there was a temple called Yeongmyosa.
 In the temple grounds was a pond named Okmun ("Jade Gate").
 On a certain day in winter, five years into her reign, frogs gathered together at the pond and began to croak loudly for several days.
 When this strange phenomenon was reported to the queen, she immediately ordered two of her generals to lead 2,000 of her best soldiers to the western suburb of the city, and to look for a valley named Yeogeungok ("Cradle of Life").
 She added that an enemy force would be found there lying in wait, which they would be sure to take by surprise.
 The two generals led their armies to the valley the queen had mentioned, near Mt.
 Bu, and destroyed not only the detachment of 500 Baekje soldiers they found there, but also a force of 1,200 reinforcements which came later to aid them.

 When asked how she had foreseen the Baekje invasion simply because of the croaking of frogs.
 The queen explained, "A group of angry frogs signifies an army.
 Jade Gate is an expression for a woman's chastity.
 Woman is one of the meanings of Yin, which also has the meaning of white, and the white color stands for the West.
 So I knew that an army was lying in the West.
 As we say, a man is supposed in some sense to die during the act of creating new life.
 Since the Baekje army was hiding in the valley known as the Cradle of Life, I knew that it would be easy to defeat them."
 This shows that the queen was well-versed in the philosophy of Yin and Yang, and interpreted all the icons correctly.
 It is also remarkable to see the queen's reference to the symbolic "death" of the male during the act of love.
 The fact that the queen openly dealt with the topic in front of her male courtiers also showed her boldness.